pulkitgarg3/Research-Project-Energy-Poverty-HDI/README.md

 # 🔬 Research Project

-## 🧩 Assessing the Impact of Energy Poverty on Human Development and Alignment with SDG 7: A State-Level Analysis in India
+## 🧩 Assessing the Impact of Energy Poverty on Human Development: A State-Level Analysis in India

 ---